Interview with Husseini Manji, M.D.

 I am deviating a little, but the age of onset of bipolar disorder in European countries may be higher than it is in North America.
 One possible reason is that maybe in North America we are using antidepressants earlier than in Europe.
 Antidepressants don't make anyone bipolar.
 But if you are one of these people who have these risk factors or susceptibility genes, and your illness is showing up mainly as depression, an antidepressant could trigger the high and induce your first manic episode earlier.
 Odds are you were going to have it anyway.
 It is possible that antidepressants used in someone who belongs in the bipolar family is one of the things that could trigger disease onset earlier.
 Substance abuse is another.
 We see the first episode in association with substance abuse in adolescence, which was the stressor that unmasked the bipolar disorder.

-The Balanced Mind Foundation: If you have a child presenting with just depressive symptoms, how do you know whether he or she is going to develop bipolar disorder?
+The Balanced Mind Parent Network: If you have a child presenting with just depressive symptoms, how do you know whether he or she is going to develop bipolar disorder?

 MANJI: Until we learn more about how to distinguish the two, family history would be one way.
 This is a young person who is depressed now but possibly has some bipolar gene(s).
 On average, people who present young with the illness have a greater likelihood of being bipolar.
 Another loose criterion is sleeping excessively, although it is not proven and hard to prove.
 Also, psychomotor retardation looks more like a feature of bipolar depression than of unipolar depression.
 The last two criteria are very vague.
 Clinically, however, they are something I pay attention to.
 This is the safer thing to do.